Stop wasting money on the wrong face wash for oily skin— foaming vs gel for oily skin

 June 19, 2026

-You've spent money.
+You've spent money on face wash for oily skin.
 Probably a lot of it.
 On cleansers that promised to control oil, minimize pores, and finally fix that shine that comes back every single day by noon.

 And here you are.
 Still oily.
 Still frustrated.